 ARTICLE 14 MEETINGS

-- A General Meeting of the Association shall be held at the end of a season.
+- There shall be two annual meetings of the Association to be held between January and March and at the end of the season.

-- The meeting shall be held on the premises of the Association or any other place deemed necessary for the occasion.
+- The meetings shall be held on the premises of the Association or any other place deemed necessary for the occasion.

 - The Secretary shall send at least one (1) month prior to the date of the meeting, a notice providing full details of the time, date and place, along with such further information as is available of the business to be transacted at the meeting.